ngscheurich/system/README.md

 ### Devops

-I sometimes find myself needing to engage in some light devops work and this module specifies packages that make engaging in those sorts of tasks a bit comfier on the command line.
+I sometimes find myself needing to engage in some light devops work and this module specifies packages that make those sorts of tasks a bit comfier on the command line.

 ### Git